Lacrymology/states/roundcube/doc/index.rst

 Introduction
 ------------

+Roundcube_ is a web-based :ref:`glossary-imap` email client.
+Roundcube_'s most
+prominent feature
-Roundcube is a web-based :ref:`glossary-imap` email client.
-Roundcube's most prominent feature is the pervasive use of Ajax technology to present a more fluid and responsive user interface than that of traditional webmail clients.
-After about two years of development, the first stable release of Roundcube was announced in early 2008.
+is the pervasive use of Ajax technology to present a more fluid and responsive user interface than that of traditional webmail clients.
+After about two years of development, the first stable release of Roundcube_ was announced in early 2008.

 .. http://en.wikipedia.org/wiki/Roundcube - 2015-01-23